Free Website Content - 2008 What is Hot and What is Not

 Going green has never been more popular.
 With environmental

-concerns becoming a global issue, saving the planet, protecting
+concerns becoming a global issue, saving the planet,

-resources and living green is tantamount to being a responsible
+protecting resources and living green is tantamount

-citizen.
-Venture capitalists are not turning a blind eye
+are not turning a blind eye to the needs of clean green

-and green living are attracting interest from deep pockets.
+attracting interest from deep pockets.

 9. Biometrics and Big Brother